341x Faster: Optimizing a Rust Vector Database to Top-7 on ANN-Benchmarks

 For SIMD optimization of distance computation, Intel’s Intrinsics Guide documents the AVX2/FMA and AVX-512 instructions used.
 The 4-accumulator technique for hiding FMA latency is standard practice in high-performance computing; see Agner Fog’s optimization manuals for the microarchitectural analysis.

-11 optimizations benchmarked on AWS r6i.16xlarge (Intel Xeon Platinum 8375C, AVX-512), single-threaded, M=32, ef_construction=400.
+Ten optimizations benchmarked on AWS r6i.16xlarge (Intel Xeon Platinum 8375C, AVX-512), single-threaded, M=32, ef_construction=400, each config single-run with <2% repeat variance.
 Total compute cost: $164.
 Source code and benchmark results at github.com/bledden/arrwDB.
+Post-publication corrections on 2026-04-17 — see addendum.